openfaas/docs/docs/cli/tags.md

 ### 2.2 Use the SHA plus the branch (`--tag=branch`)

 In this example you will get an output which includes the SHA and the branch name.
-This is useful for promotion code through enviroments with a continuous delivery tool.
+This is useful for promotion code through environments with a continuous delivery tool.
 If you use one branch per environment in Git then the tool can parse the tag and match it to an environment.

 Example: